 House Bill No. 101, introduced by Representative Muscarello, amends existing laws regarding compensation for wrongful convictions and imprisonment in Louisiana.
-The bill stipulates that a petitioner is entitled to compensation if their conviction has been reversed or vacated based on a specific finding of factual innocence, which must be proven through new, reliable evidence that was not available at the time of the original trial.
-The bill also modifies the definition of "factual innocence" and establishes that petitions for compensation must be filed in the civil district court of the jurisdiction where the original conviction occurred.
-Additionally, the bill changes the representation of the state in these proceedings from the attorney general to the district attorney of the parish unless the attorney general was involved in the original prosecution.
+The bill stipulates that a petitioner is entitled to compensation if their conviction has been reversed or vacated based on a specific finding of factual innocence, supported by new, reliable evidence that was not available at the time of the original trial.
+The bill also clarifies that the district attorney of the parish where the conviction occurred will represent the state in these proceedings, unless the attorney general was involved in the original prosecution.
+Additionally, the time frame for filing a petition for compensation has been reduced from two years to one year following the reversal of a conviction.

 Statutes affected: